Unusual Malaysian Drinks You Want To Try

 In the olden days, this cuppa depicts a strong, robust tiger!

-The drink emphasizes zealous miners cuppa of Hor Ka Sai feels awaken and energetic amidst their workdays.
+The drink emphasizes the zealous miners’ cuppa of Hor Ka Sai, who feel awakened and energetic amidst their workdays.

 “Hor Kar Sai” (Tiger bites Lion) – White Coffee & Milo